DavidZajicek/holbertonschool-low_level_programming/functions_nested_loops/README.md

 3-islower.c - Check if a character is lowercase 4-isalpha.c - Check if given character int is alpha 5-sign.c - Print the sign of a number
+6-abs.c - compute th absolute value of an integer